datdudu/datdudu/README.md

   - Translation of the system admin
   - Creating DataBase Structures

-- 🌱 I’m currently learning more about .NET Framework, while doing a Technical Course, learning more about fullstack development using NodeJS and REACT (Soon there will be some repositories with some projects done by myself)
+- 🌱 I’m currently learning more about .NET Framework, while doing a Bachelor in Computer Engineering on IFCE and a Technical Course, learning more about fullstack development using NodeJS and REACT (Soon there will be some repositories with some projects done by myself)

 - 👯 I’m looking to challenge myself learning new system, and working on projects that will increase my professional expertise